Crowdsourcing: Astronomy

+Behavioral science

 In the field of behavioral science, crowdsourcing is often used to gather data and insights on human behavior and decision making.
 Researchers may create online surveys or experiments that are completed by a large number of participants, allowing them to collect a diverse and potentially large amount of data.
 Crowdsourcing can also be used to gather real-time data on behavior, such as through the use of mobile apps that track and record users' activities and decision making.
 The use of crowdsourcing in behavioral science has the potential to greatly increase the scope and efficiency of research, and has been used in studies on topics such as psychology research, political attitudes, and social media use.

 Energy system research

 Energy system models require large and diverse datasets, increasingly so given the trend towards greater temporal and spatial resolution.
 In response, there have been several initiatives to crowdsource this data.
 Launched in December 2009, OpenEI is a collaborative website run by the US government that provides open energy data.
 While much of its information is from US government sources, the platform also seeks crowdsourced input from around the world.
 The semantic wiki and database Enipedia also publishes energy systems data using the concept of crowdsourced open information.
 Enipedia went live in March 2011.